airmeter-io/website/jsonapi.markdown

 	    });;

 ### SAVESETTINGS
 This command sets some or all of the device settings.
-It is use in conjunction with **SAVESETTINGS**  to implement the settings screen within the Web UI.
+It is use in conjunction with **SAVESETTINGS**  to implement the settings screen within the web interface.

 #### Parameters
 The command object sent to this command can have any of the following properties provided.
 If a property is present then it's value is updated.